Dre Campbell Farm

 One of the best things about rhubarb is that it is a low-maintenance plant.
 It will also come back every year.

 Allow a year for your new or split rhubarb plants to establish.
 Additionally, keep the soil surrounding the plants wet but not saturated.
-The plant will mature enough to pick the stalks after the first year.
+After the first year, the plants will be mature enough for you to pick the stalks.

 In early June, mature rhubarb plants will send up tall flower stalks with tight clusters of buds that bloom.